roboticsmgci/old-mgcirobotics-site/join.md

 ---
-description: Here's how you can join us today
+description: Here's where you can figure out if robotics is for you, and how to join our club if it is
 title: Join
 ---